seandearnaley/seandearnaley.com/content/pages/about.md

 My name is **Sean Dearnaley**, I’m a software engineer, a music producer and a technology enthusiast.

 I’ve been developing applications since I was a teenager.
 I started a popular music website when I was 14 and I’ve been producing music under the artist name **[Human Being](https://soundcloud.com/humanbeingmusic)** since 1998.
+I've also worked with a variety of artists.

 I was born in Telford, England.
 I moved around a lot as child because my dad served in the British army.
 I spent some time in Germany as a kid, and moved to Ireland with my family when I was 10.